oriel-hub/api/docs/response.rst

 * **prev_page** - a link to the previous page of results (only present if there are more results before this page).

 The **results** section is a list of results.
-Each item has data as specified by the format part of the URL, as for the single asset response.
+Each item has data as specified by the format part of the URL, as for the single object response.

 The exception to all this is that if the **num_results_only** query parameter is present, then the response will only have the metadata section, and that